 During your consultation with Dr. McMahan, you can thoroughly discuss the overall final effect you are looking for.
 The two most common procedures performed at the same time as a genioplasty are liposuction of the neck, which is also done as an office procedure, and rhinoplasty, which is done at an out-patient surgery center.
 Both procedures in addition to the chin surgery can have a significant effect on the balance of the face when seen in profile.

 Although you will be allowed to return home after you spend some time under observation in the office, your taped chin must be given good care until the stitches are removed.
-You will be advised to avoid exertion and chewing, and instructed to keep your head elevated and use ice packs to reduce discomfort.
+You will be advised to avoid exertion and excessive chewing for a few days.
+In addition, you will be instructed to keep your head elevated as much as possible and to use ice packs to reduce discomfort, bleeding and swelling.

 There is usually relatively little discomfort with a genioplasty though pain pills will be prescribed in the event that they are needed for a few days.
 There is also typically relatively little bruising, especially if you carefully follow the postoperative instructions of head elevation, ice and minimal chewing for the first 36-48 hours and you strictly avoid taking the medications on the list you will be provided that can increase the risk of bleeding during and after surgery.